TeleAI-mcp/prime-bug-tracker-xr2j/README.md

-# prime-bug-tracker-xr2j
+# Prime Bug Tracker Xr2J

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.